-Policy or plan reference Proposed Change and reason for change SA screening The proposed modifications take account of the withdrawal of the Code for Sustainable Homes by removing details related to the Code for Sustainable Homes, and amending the policy so that it will still ensure the delivery of the same outcomes.
-All other SA conclusions in relation to Policy H/4 still stand, including the uncertain effects identified above.
-The Fen Drayton former LSA estate would be considered as 'countryside', if it was not designated as a special policy area.
-Housing would therefore not usually be permitted in this location unless it was a replacement dwelling, reusing/converting an existing building or a dwelling required for the functioning of a rural enterprise or tied to agricultural use.
-For housing to be acceptable in this location, the current adopted policy in the Site Specific Policies DPD (January 2010) requires new developments to deliver ground breaking and experimental forms of sustainable living, which is defined in the accompanying SPD as meeting the Code for Sustainable Homes Level 6.
+Policy or plan reference Proposed Change and reason for change SA screening acceptable in this location, the current adopted policy in the Site Specific Policies DPD (January 2010) requires new developments to deliver ground breaking and experimental forms of sustainable living, which is defined in the accompanying SPD as meeting the Code for Sustainable Homes Level 6.
 Continuing to seek 'ground breaking and experimental forms of sustainable living' in this location is consistent with national policy as the National Planning Policy Framework (NPPF, published in March 2012) allows new isolated homes in the countryside in certain circumstances, such as delivering an exceptional quality or innovative nature to the design of the dwelling (paragraph 55); supports the move to a low carbon future by planning for development in a location and way to reduce greenhouse gas emissions (paragraph 95); and states that new developments should be planned to minimise energy consumption and avoid increased vulnerability to the range of impacts arising from climate change (paragraphs 96 and 99).
 Whilst the policy can no longer specifically require that new dwellings in this location applied for under this policy must achieve Code for Sustainable Homes Level 6, any new dwelling should still be 'experimental and ground breaking' and carbon neutral.
-Policy H/8 Housing Mix The Local Plan needs to include mention of the housing needs for different groups of people including those seeking starter homes and people wishing This policy was subject to SA and this is reported in the South Cambridgeshire Local Plan Submission SA report Par 3, Appendix 5 from page 3-A227 onwards.
-The assessmen
+Modification required to ensure that the plan is consistent with changes to national planning policy.
+Policy H/8 Housing Mix Include reference in criterion 1 in Policy H/8 to 'those seeking starter homes' and 'people wishing to build their own homes: 'A wide choice, type and mix of housing will be provided to meet the needs of different groups in the community including families with children, older people, those seeking starter homes, people wishing to build their own homes and people with disabilities.
+The market homes in developments of 10 or more homes will consist of: a.
+At least 30% 1 or 2 bedroom homes; b.
+At least 30% 3 bedroom homes; c.
+At least 30% 4 or more bedroom homes; This policy was subject to SA and this is reported in the South Cambridgeshire Local Plan Submission SA report Part 3, Appendix 5 from page 3-A227 onwards.
+The assessment showed a significant positive effect on housing and inequalities.
+The policy will still have a significant positive effect.
+All other SA conclusions in relation to Policy H/8 still stand.